showings/api-documentation/README.md

 	| response_type | code                    | Indicates authorization code flow usage         |
 	| redirect_uri  | [client provided]       | Where to redirect the user after authentication |

+	> Tip: It is recommended to include the `offline_access` scope so that you receive a refresh token that you can use to obtain new access tokens without having to ask the user again.

 	If the user successfully authenticates and grants your app access an authorization code will be sent as a query string parameter to the redirect_uri specified in the request.

 	Sample Redirect